William de Percy: Building works

 Percy set about fortifying his landholdings, constructing motte and bailey castles at Spofforth and at Topcliffe, where was situated the caput of his feudal barony.
 He granted land to the Benedictine order and financed the construction of the new Whitby Abbey from amongst the ruins of the Anglo-Saxon Abbey of Streoneshalh.

 Marriage and progeny

-Percy married an English noblewoman called Emma de Porte, her epithet presumably came from her landholdings at Seamer, a once thriving manor in North Yorkshire.
+Percy married an English noblewoman called Emma de Port, her epithet presumably came from her landholdings at Seamer, a once thriving manor in North Yorkshire.
 Possibly, the lands granted to Percy by the king were jure uxoris.
 By Emma de Porte, Percy had four sons: